Winja-Events/Quiz/README.md

 # Quiz
-Prepare, before you play... #WinjaCTF2021
+Prepare, before you play the final game... #WinjaCTF2021

 1. To extract absolute URLs from source code, which of the following regular expressions **cannot** be used?